StellarSand/privacy-settings/Privacy Settings/Windows-11.md

 ## Accounts

 #### Your info
-Delete your account picture and set it to default.
+Delete your account picture and set it to default as mentioned below:
 - Choose a file > Browse files
-- Go to C:\Users\Username\AppData\Roaming\Microsoft\Windows\AccountPictures and delete your picture.
+- Go to `C:\Users\Username\AppData\Roaming\Microsoft\Windows\AccountPictures` and delete your picture.
-- Go to C:\ProgramData\Microsoft\User Account Pictures and select any one.
+- Go to `C:\ProgramData\Microsoft\User Account Pictures` and select any one.

-NOTE: AppData is a hidden folder by default.
-- To enable: in file explorer on top click View > Show > select Hidden items.
+NOTE: `AppData` is a hidden folder by default.
+To enable: in file explorer on top click `View` > Show > select `Hidden items`.

 #### Sign-in options
 - Show account details such as my email address on the sign-in screen: Off